CENTRE FOR MILITARY AND INTERNATIONAL HUMANITARIAN LAW (CoMIHL)

-Centre for Military and International Humanitarian law commonly referred to by its acronym CoMIHL, is a partnership between the National Defence University of Malaysia (NDUM) and the International Committee of the Red Cross’ () Kuala Lumpur office.
+Centre for Military and International Humanitarian Law (CoMIHL), is a partnership between the National Defence University of Malaysia (NDUM) and International Committee of the Red Cross (ICRC)

 What We Do